 What is the Blended Retirement System (BRS)?

 The new system blends the traditional legacy retirement pension with a defined contribution benefit that is applied to the service member’s Thrift Savings Plan (TSP) account.
-It is one of the most significant changes to the compensation system since World War Two.

 Eligibility for Blended Retirement System